Karen Carpenter: Health and death

-Carpenter returned to California in November 1982, determined to reinvigorate her career, finalize her divorce and begin a new album with Richard.
-On December 17, 1982, she gave her last singing performance in the multi-purpose room of the Buckley School in Sherman Oaks, California, singing Christmas carols for her godchildren, their classmates and other friends.
-On January 11, 1983, she made her last public appearance at a gathering of past Grammy Award winners, who were commemorating the awards show's 25th anniversary.
-She seemed somewhat frail and worn out, but according to Dionne Warwick, was vibrant and outgoing, exclaiming, "Look at me!
+Carpenter returned to California in November 1982, determined to reinvigorate her career, finalize her divorce, and begin a new album with Richard.
+On December 17, 1982, she performed for the last time as she sang Christmas carols for her godchildren, their classmates, and other friends at the Buckley School in Sherman Oaks, California.
+Carpenter's last public appearance occurred on January 11, 1983, at a gathering of past Grammy Award winners who were commemorating the awards show's 25th anniversary.
+She seemed somewhat frail and fatigued, but according to Warwick, Carpenter was vibrant and outgoing, exclaiming, "Look at me!
 I've got an ass!"
-She had also begun to write songs after returning to California and told Warwick that she had "a lot of living left to do.”
+She also began to write songs for the first time after returning to California and told Warwick that she had "a lot of living left to do".

-On February 1, 1983, Carpenter saw her brother for the last time and discussed new plans for the Carpenters and for resumed touring.
-Three days later, on February 4, Carpenter was scheduled to sign final papers making her divorce official.
-Shortly after waking up on that day, she collapsed at her parents' home in Downey.
-Paramedics found her heart beating once every 10 seconds (6 bpm).
-Carpenter was pronounced dead at Downey Community Hospital at 9:51 a.m.
-She was only 32 years old.
+On February 1, 1983, Carpenter saw her brother for the last time and discussed new plans for the group including touring.
+On February 4, 1983, Carpenter was scheduled to sign papers to finalize her divorce.
+Shortly after waking up that morning, she collapsed on the floor of a walk-in closet at her parents' home in Downey.
+Paramedics found her unconscious and in cardiac arrest, with her heart beating once every 10 seconds (6 bpm).
+She was rushed by ambulance to Downey Community Hospital, where she was pronounced dead at 9:51 am, at the age of 32.

 Carpenter's funeral was held on February 8, 1983, at Downey United Methodist Church.
-Approximately one thousand mourners attended, including her friends Dorothy Hamill, Olivia Newton-John, Petula Clark, and Dionne Warwick.
-Her estranged husband, Thomas Burris, also attended and placed his wedding ring into her casket.
-Carpenter was buried at the Forest Lawn Memorial Park in Cypress, California.
-In 2003, her body was moved along with those of her parents to a private mausoleum at the Pierce Brothers Valley Oaks Memorial Park in Westlake Village, California.
+Approximately 1,000 mourners attended, including her friends Dionne Warwick, Dorothy Hamill, Olivia Newton-John, and Petula Clark.
+Her estranged husband, Thomas Burris, placed his wedding ring into her casket.
+Carpenter was buried at Forest Lawn Memorial Park in Cypress, California.
+In 2003, her body was moved, along with those of her parents, to a private mausoleum at the Pierce Brothers Valley Oaks Memorial Park in Westlake Village, California.

-An autopsy, released on March 11, 1983, ruled out drug overdose, attributing death "emetine cardiotoxicity due to or as a consequence of anorexia nervosa".
-Carpenter was discovered to have a blood sugar level of 1,110 milligrams per deciliter, more than ten times the average.
-Two years later, the coroner told colleagues that Carpenter's heart failure was caused by repeated use of ipecac syrup, an over-the-counter emetic often used to induce vomiting in cases of overdosing or poisoning.
+An autopsy released on March 11, 1983, discounted drug overdose, attributing Carpenter's death to "emetine cardiotoxicity due to or as a consequence of anorexia nervosa."
+Her blood sugar level at the time of death was 1,110 milligrams per deciliter (61.6 mmol/L), more than 10 times the average.
+Two years later, the coroner told colleagues that Carpenter's heart failure was caused by repeated use of ipecac syrup, an over-the-counter drug (emetic) often used to induce vomiting in cases of overdosing or poisoning.
 This claim was disputed by Levenkron, who said that he had never known her to use ipecac and that he had not seen evidence that she had been vomiting.
-Carpenter's friends were convinced that she had abused laxatives and thyroid medication to maintain her low body weight and thought this problem had started after her marriage began to crumble.
+Carpenter's friends were convinced that she had abused laxatives and thyroid medication to maintain her low body weight and felt that the problem had begun after her marriage began to fail.